Emilio Aguinaldo College: History

-Marian College began building the first school units at Dasmariñas, Cavite in 1977 to support the government's policy on dispersal and decongestion of student population in Metro Manila particularly in institutions of higher learning.
+Marian College began building the first school units at Dasmariñas, Cavite in 1977 to support the government's policy on dispersal and decongestion of the student population in Metro Manila, particularly in institutions of higher learning.
 The policy also aimed to introduce regional development and the democratization of opportunities in rural areas.

-In September 1977, the name Marian College was changed to General Emilio Aguinaldo College, to apply to both Manila and Cavite campuses.
+In September 1977, the name Marian College was changed to General Emilio Aguinaldo College to apply to both Manila and Cavite campuses.
 This was in consonance with the new direction of the government in recognizing and honoring national heroes.
 Eventually, the title “General” was dropped.

-All courses offered in Manila were given permit to be offered in Cavite, with the addition of BS Criminology, Master of Arts in teaching, Master of Arts in education, and Master of Science in nursing.
+All courses offered in Manila were given permits to be offered in Cavite, with the addition of BS Criminology, Master of Arts in Teaching, Master of Arts in Education, and Master of Science in Nursing.

-EAC Manila offered BSN supplemental for graduates in nursing (GN), who wanted to pursue Bachelor of Science in nursing, and BS foods and nutrition and industrial cafeteria management.
+EAC Manila offered BSN supplemental for graduates in nursing (GN), who wanted to pursue a Bachelor of Science in Nursing, and Bachelor of Science in Foods and Nutrition and Industrial Cafeteria Management.

-On the other hand, Cavite campus offered technical courses in agricultural technology, electrical and electronics technology and refrigeration, and air conditioning technology.
+On the other hand, the Cavite campus offered technical courses in agricultural technology, electrical and electronics technology, and refrigeration and air conditioning technology.

-On October 21, 1979, EAC Foundation Inc. was established at Dasmariñas, Cavite, thus giving birth to the Emilio Aguinaldo College of Medicine with Dr. Lourdes E. Campos as Dean.
-In Manila, the College of Business Administration was given permit to operate.
+On October 21, 1979, EAC Foundation Inc. was established at Dasmariñas, Cavite, thus giving birth to the Emilio Aguinaldo College of Medicine with Dr. Lourdes E. Campos as dean.
+In Manila, the College of Business Administration was given a permit to operate.

-In 1980, UPSI formed the Yaman Lahi Foundation, Inc. to manage and operate Manila and Cavite campuses.
+In 1980, UPSI formed the Yaman Lahi Foundation, Inc. to manage and operate the Manila and Cavite campuses.

 Within the next five years, the focus was on curricular program development, which paved the way to more courses being given government recognition.

-The College of Medicine and the University Medical Center of EAC Cavite was sold to De La Salle University, now known as De La Salle University Medical Center (DLSUMC) under the division of De La Salle Medical and Health Sciences Institute (DLSMHSI).
+The College of Medicine and the University Medical Center of EAC Cavite were sold to De La Salle University Inc., now known as De La Salle University Medical Center (DLSUMC) under the division of De La Salle Medical and Health Sciences Institute (DLSMHSI).
 After that, the EAC administration focused on the development of EAC-Manila.

+Academics

+The college offers degrees in liberal arts, allied health, business, criminology, education, engineering, tourism and hospitality management, medicine, and law.
+It also offers graduate programs in criminal justice, education, educational management, public administration, and business administration.

 Campuses

 Emilio Aguinaldo College has two campuses.
-The main Campus is in Ermita, Manila and the other is in Dasmariñas, Cavite.
-A teaching hospital was established in both campuses.
-The main campus' teaching hospital is known as Medical Center, Manila.
-It is one of the best hospitals within reach of people of all economic status.
-The sports facilities of this college consist of a Basketball Court, Gymnastics area, Running Track, Swimming Pool, Tennis Court, etc. An in-campus student dormitory is available for foreign students.
+The main campus is in Ermita, Manila and the other is in Dasmariñas, Cavite.

+Manila campus

+The Manila campus is the older of the two campuses of EAC.
+It is located in San Marcelino Street, Ermita, Manila.
+The college has seven buildings equipped with academic and administrative spaces.
+The Aguinaldo International School Manila is also within the vicinity of EAC.

+The main campus' teaching hospital is known as Medical Center, Manila which is a tertiary-level hospital established in 1965.